Shelf Incrimination

 none of Natasha's books in this apartment.
 I think I said one.

-I don't think I said.
+I don't think I said one.
 Oh, I'm sorry.

 Excuse me.
-I might have been being provocative.
+I might have been being provoked.

 No, one shelf.
 Oh, one shelf.